-County of Fresno Department of Public Works and Planning Development Services Division: Typically, any proposed driveway should be set back a minimum of 10 feet from the property line.
-For unpaved or gravel surface access roads, the first 100 feet off of the edge of the road right-of-way must be graded and asphalt concrete paved or treated with dust palliative and any existing or proposed entrance gate should be set back a minimum of 20 feet from the road right-of-way line or the length of the longest truck entering the site, and shall not swing outward.
-Any encroachment or access over the Southern Pacific Railroad right-of-way would require approval from the owner.
+Any existing or proposed parking area should comply with the Fresno County Off-Street Parking Design Standards and any proposed driveway should be set back a minimum of 10 feet from the property line.

+For unpaved or gravel surface access roads, the first 100 feet off of the edge of the road right-ofway must be graded and asphalt concrete paved or treated with dust palliative.
+Any existing or proposed entrance gate should be set back a minimum of 20 feet from the road right-of-way line or the length of the longest truck entering the site and shall not swing outward.